 Corned beef is a cut of meat similar to brisket that has been salt-cured.
 The term “corned” comes from the usage of large, grained rock salt, called “corns” used in the salting process.
 Today, salt brines are more popular.

-Corned beef and cabbage’s popularity took shape during Irish immigration to the United States.
-Pork was the preferred meat in Ireland since it was cheap — if you’ve ever been to an Irish diner you’ve most likely seen Irish bacon on the menu.
-In Ireland, cattle were expensive so they weren’t slaughtered for food unless they were old or injured; they were important for milk and dairy production and farming.
+The dish’s popularity took shape during Irish immigration to the United States.
+Pork was the preferred meat in Ireland since it was cheap — if you’ve ever been to an Irish diner, you’ve most likely seen Irish bacon on the menu.
+In Ireland, cattle were expensive, so they weren’t slaughtered for food unless they were old or injured; they were important for milk and dairy production and farming.
 In contrast, beef was inexpensive in the United States.

 When the Irish immigrated to the United States, they often faced discrimination and lived in slums alongside groups like the Jews and Italians.
 It was at Jewish delis and lunch carts that the Irish experienced corned beef and noticed its similarity to Irish bacon.